bmvermeer/DevNexus2022/README.md

 ## Assignment 3
 ### Denial of Service

-Go to `import` to import new users using a yaml file
+Click on `import` to import new users using a YAML file.
 ![import](image/import.png)
 ![yaml](image/yaml.png)

-### 3a Upload 2 new users using a yaml file similar to this
+### 3a Upload 2 new users using a YAML file similar to this
 ```yaml
 user:
   -